vendablefall/RubyOnRails-VagrantTest/readme.txt

 To build the app, as mentioned before this was my first time building a stack from scratch.

+Llease connect to localhost:1337 see the web app

 Sincerely
 Alex Simpson